apache/spark/docs/streaming-programming-guide.md

   <td> <b>reduceByKey</b>(<i>func</i>, [<i>numTasks</i>]) </td>
   <td> When called on a DStream of (K, V) pairs, return a new DStream of (K, V) pairs where the
-  values for each key are aggregated using the given reduce function. <b>Note:</b> By default, this uses Spark's default number of parallel tasks (2 for local machine, 8 for a cluster) to do the grouping.
+  values for each key are aggregated using the given reduce function. <b>Note:</b> By default, this uses Spark's default number of parallel tasks (2 for local mode, and in cluster mode the number is determined by the config property <code>spark.default.parallelism</code>) to do the grouping.
   You can pass an optional <code>numTasks</code> argument to set a different number of tasks.</td>
 </tr>
 <tr>
   <td> <b>join</b>(<i>otherStream</i>, [<i>numTasks</i>]) </td>